© Fotos & Words by Steve Drury

 Len Liggins - ROAR No.13 1984

 It was a great feeling to hear both singles being played on Peel’s show.
-I remember sat in the London hostel (I was on a promo trip),
+I was in a London hostel (whilst on a promo trip)

 listening to his show, and when he played it, it was a real joy.